SteelCompendium/data-md-dse/Bestiary/Monsters/Hag/Statblocks/Wode Hag.md

       - name: Effect
         effect: Before using this villain action, the hag shifts up to their speed.
-They then use Corrosive Claws against each target, push each target up to 2 squares, and shift up to their speed again
+They then use Corrosive Claws against each target, push each target up to 2 squares, and shift up to their speed again.
   - type: feature
     feature_type: ability
     name: Open the Oven